codeque-co/codeque/Readme.md

 ## Other Platforms 🌶️

 CodeQue will be soon available as:
-- ESLint plugin
-- Maybe some cloud service and integrations, who knows 😀
+- Cloud service and integrations for teams